-Designers Offer Insights into the Future of Healthcare Environments
+Designer Insights on the Future of Healthcare Design

 While COVID-19 has affected virtually every sector of our lives, it’s transformed no part of the built environment more than healthcare.
 As existing spaces are being tested, architects and designers are hard at work (from home) looking at the best kinds of structures to transform into patient care facilities.
 HKS Architects, for example, recently collaborated with the Army Corps of Engineers to envision conversion projects like a convention center outside Detroit accommodating 1,000 beds.
 Atlanta-based firm, tvsdesign, headed up the 1.2 million-square-foot expansion of New York City’s Javits Center, which was temporarily transformed into an alternate-care hospital, and consults on how the same might be done in hospitality and other city spaces.
 And BDP transformed East London’s ExCel exhibition centre into the United Kingdom’s largest patient care facility in just nine days and published a manual of how others could follow their lead in building temporary NHS Nightingale Hospitals.
 Here, each firm talks to Interior Design—the latest in our series of dispatches from the design community—about the future of healthcare architecture, materials, and aesthetics.